frigogid/CTF-Writeups/CSAW-CTF-2024-Qualifiers/OSINT/Literally 1984.md

-This was probably the most controversial OSINT chall of this ctf, personally I liked it a lot I found it pretty original.
+This was probably the most controversial OSINT chall of this ctf, personally I liked it a lot and I found it pretty original.

 ![image](/CSAW-CTF-2024-Qualifiers/OSINT/Images/1984challdesc.png)